 Methodology to Develop the High Impact Transmission Elements (HITEs) List

-March 2, 2017
+ROS Approval Date, 2018

 Background

 The Outage Coordination Improvements Task Force (OCITF) was formed in February 2015 to determine the applicability and criteria for considering the economic impact of outages.
 The OCITF discussed several options to improve the outage coordination process related to the economic impact of outages, including items that were ultimately rejected after consulting with WMS and ROS (like developing tools to simulate and forecast the economic impact of outages and rejecting outages that were projected to have a high economic impact).